khangnguyen0306/SWD392_NET1701_Group_abc/README.md

 3. Install dependencies: `npm install`
 4. Start the frontend server: `npm run dev`
 5. Navigate to the backend directory: `cd backend`
-6. Install dependencies: `mvn install`
+6. Install dependencies: `dotnet restore`
-7. Start the backend server: `mvn spring-boot:run`
+7. Start the backend server: `dotnet run`

 ## Contribution
 We welcome contributions from the community!
 Here's how you can get involved: